dat320-2014/course-info/README.md

+##Lab exam info

+I've posted a document in this folder titled `lab-exam.md` describing the lab exam procedure.

+(Posted by Hein: Tuesday 21 Oct)

 ##Exams from previous years

 I have posted exams and solutions from previous years on It's learning.
 Note that we used a different book and different lab project in 2012, so it may be somewhat less relevant.